team-citrus/engine/README.md

 ### High priority - ASAP

 - [x] Integrate the Soloud sources into the engine
+- [ ] Document stuff
+  - [ ] Doxygen comments in the source code
+  - [ ] Documenetation of design choices and functionality.
 - [ ] Write the graphics API
   - [ ] Write the UI API
 - [ ] Write the phyics API